by Ted Goertzel

 What, one might ask, was the sender's motive in sending a message over my signature?
 In this case, I suspect he or she was considering "coming out" as an apostate from Marxism and wanted to test the waters anonymously.
 Sending the message to me assured that the deception would be discovered, which increased the likelihood it would attract attention.
 So far as I know, the sender has sent no more messages impersonating me.
 However, I mentioned the incident to my class on The Internet and Society, and a few days later the following message appeared on the class bulletin board from: "ted_goertzel"

-We will not have class on March 12, I was mistaken in the earlier
+We will not have class on March 12, I was mistaken in the

 post.
-Please follow the web page topics for that day and do the required
+Please follow the web page topics for that day and do the

 reading.
 We will resume classes after spring break.
-I also want to remind
+I also want

-everyone that there is no class on Good Friday, but again, there is a web
+everyone that there is no class on Good Friday, but again, there

 page for that day.